-Completed and signed fundraising agreements must be on file with the Fundraising Coordinator by 7/1/2024.
-All GGBFSC members, except associate and collegiate members, are required to raise \$200 by 4/30/2025.
-Unpaid fees by 5/1/2025 will result in a skater being removed from Spring Ice Show performances.
+Completed and signed fundraising agreements must be on file with the Fundraising Coordinator by 7/1/2025.
+All GGBFSC Full and intro members, are required to raise \$200 by 4/30/2026.
+Unpaid fees by 5/1/2026 will result in a skater being removed from Spring Ice Show performances.
 Unfilled fundraising balances will be added to Enryeeze as a charge on your account by May 15.

-\Excess funds exceeding the \$200 requirement (Raise Right only) will be applied to members' Entryeeze accounts by June 15th.
-These credits can only be used for ice punches. \
+Excess funds exceeding the \$200 requirement (Raise Right only) will be applied to members' Entryeeze accounts by June 15th.
+These credits can only be used for ice punches.